Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Does the dashboard deliver the required impact?
 This is checked with the stakeholder
     - Can the user perform actions, filters, drill down, links as required?
     - Are the definitions in line with the business definitions?
+- Other
+  - User permissions are reviewed
+  - Are axes labelled correctly?

 ### Testing
 - Never assume data to be correct – check it and be confident its correct.
 Check it when it is in the source as the source might be wrong.
 Check manual input from other.
 Check own logic.